IVPLaboratory/SCINet/README.md

 ## Acknowledgments

-## Contact
+%## Contact
-If you have any question, please email houzhangfang@xidian.edu.cn.
+%If you have any question, please email houzhangfang@xidian.edu.cn.

 ## License
 MIT License.